Factbox - Banks agree Brexit would be bad for UK growth, sterling. But how bad?

-LONDON Economists at some of the world's biggest banks are unanimous that Britain's economy and currency will suffer if the country votes to leave the European Union in a referendum on June 23.
+LONDON Economists at some of the world's biggest banks are unanimous that Britain's economy and currency will suffer if the country votes to leave the European Union in a referendum widely expected to be held in June.

 But how bad would the damage be?

-Below is a snapshot of estimates from 12 banks on the potential impact of "Brexit" on UK growth and the value of the pound, and from the three major credit agencies of the impact on Britain's debt rating.
+Below is a snapshot of estimates from nine non-UK banks on the potential impact of "Brexit" on UK growth and the value of the pound, and from the three major credit ratings agencies of the impact on Britain's rating.

 CREDIT AGRICOLE: